GRAND PRIX – TOUCH OF AN ANGEL

 This award goes to a film important in scope, and the history it reveals to the audience.
 Film is not just a medium of entertainment, but also of learning.
 Production value of a film that deals with rather unknown side of a music history is hence double.
 It is an effort not only to show us the “rock and roll” side of the world, but also the silent, overheard part of the story.
-In courage to narrate that which is sometimes easier not to enunciate, this award goes to Rumble and its producers Catherine Bainbridge, Christina Fon, Lisa M. Roth and Linda Ludwick.
+In courage to narrate that which is sometimes easier not to enunciate, this award goes to Rumble and its producers Catherine Bainbridge, Christina Fon, Lisa M. Roth, Linda Ludwick and Stevie Salas.

 BEST TV-FILM – OKLAHOMA CITY